BestGuide is reader supported and may earn affiliate commission. Learn More.

 What credit score do I need for hot tub financing?

-For the most competitive personal loan rates, a score of 670 or higher is the practical minimum, with the best rates at LightStream going to borrowers at 720 and above.
+For the most competitive personal loan rates, a score of 670 or higher is the practical minimum, with the best rates reserved for excellent-credit borrowers.
 Dealer financing programs and BNPL providers serve a broader range, but good-to-excellent credit borrowers have access to significantly lower rates and should use personal loans rather than convenience financing at higher APRs.

 Is 0% dealer financing a good deal?